Consumer Price Inflation

 Thus, a weaker domestic currency implies that imports of such goods become more expensive.
 Economists say that nations can "import inflation" when their currencies depreciate against the US dollar.

 The Euro also first appreciated but from May 2021 onward we saw a strong trend towards a weaker Euro until October 2022.
 The exchange rate went from 1 USD = 0.82 EUR to about 1 USD = 1.03 EUR, when the Euro was less valuable in terms of US Dollar than at any time since 2002.
-After this 25% depreciation against the US Dollar, the Euro started to appreciate again to about 1 USD = 0.94 EUR in early 2023.
+After this 25% depreciation against the US Dollar, the Euro started to appreciate again to about 1 USD = 0.91 EUR in May 2023.

 In the longer run, we observe the Swiss Franc to appreciate against the US dollar - although the line basically moves horizontally since 2012.
 The Euro, in contrast, has tended to depreciate against the dollar since 2008.